practicingruby/practicing-ruby-paid/posts/v7/010-information.md

 * The inherent limitation of syntax, no matter how simple.
 * Processing without knowing meaning (messagepack)
 * Unification (formal grammars)
-* Commentary on the gradient of information formats from binary to English.
+* Commentary on the gradient of information formats from binary to English. (no free lunch, at each level you gain something and you lose something, so it's important to consider context if you need to design a format or protocol).
+There is also a weird cross-over effect in which they end up being so similar and so different at the same time.

 > CREDIT: GEB.